teron131/youtube-summarizer-ui/chrome-extension/README.md

 - **Icon always grayed out:** Check permissions in `chrome://extensions/`
 - **Click does nothing:** Check browser console for errors
-- **Railway app doesn't load:** Verify the URL format in background.js
+- **Side panel blank:** Re-open the side panel and check the extension page console for errors
+- **Backend not reachable:** The extension is built with a fixed backend URL; download the correct release build (or ask the maintainer to rebuild with the right `VITE_API_BASE_URL`)
 - **Video ID not extracted:** Check that you're on a valid YouTube video page (not Shorts/Home)

 ## How It Works

-### Toolbar Button (background.js)
+### Side Panel (background.js + sidepanel.html)
 1. Listens for tab navigation to YouTube pages
 2. Enables/disables toolbar icon based on URL validity
-3. On click, extracts video ID and opens app
+3. On click, extracts video ID and opens Chrome’s side panel for that tab

 ### YouTube UI Button (content.js)
 1. Content script injects "Summarize" button into YouTube's DOM